-The Obliteration of Equality in American Campaign Finance Law (and Why the Canadian Approach is Superior)
+The Obliteration of Equality in American Campaign Finance Law: A Trans-Border Comparison

 This article discusses the U.S. Supreme Court’s rejection of equality as a democratic value that may sometimes justify limits on campaign spending.
 Although the U.S. Supreme Court has long voiced skepticism of egalitarian rationales for campaign finance regulation, it has sometimes allowed equality to come in through the back door, disguised as an anticorruption rationale.
 Citizens United v.
 Federal Election Commission obliterates equality as a rationale for regulation in any form.
 Its prohibition on egalitarian justifications applies to both the inputs and the outputs of the democratic process.
 In other words, spending limits may not be used to equalize citizens’ ability to elect candidates to office (“electoral equality”) or to equalize citizens’ influence on decisions made by those in office (“policymaking equality”).
 The consequence of equality’s banishment is an impoverished political dialogue about campaign finance regulation in the United States.
 Those in the public sphere are unable to talk honestly about the most important value that regulation might serve.